emmanex0121/alx-system_engineering-devops/0x14-mysql/README.md

-# Mysql Master-Slave Database setup on server
+# Mysql Master-Slave Database setup on web server
 Setting up the web-01 and web-02 to have a master-slave database setup

 ## Installing MySql 5.7 distribution